simul/simul.github.io/unrealengine/Sky.md

 The tables below show the various sky keyframe properties, for floating point and integer values respectively.
 The entry in the "Name" field is what should be used in the Name string parameter in any Blueprint calls to GetKeyframeFloat, GetKeyframeInt, SetKeyframeFloat and SetKeyframeInt.

 **A Note about Haze/Fog/Mist:** A keyframe's haze value determines how much Mie-scattered haze (i.e. mist or fog) is present.
 Haze is considered to have a density that falls-off exponentially with altitude, so the Haze scale height property determines the scaling height for this exponential.
 Fog and mist are both effectively low-level clouds.
-Fog is defined as having visibility less than 1km, it is called mist when visibility is between 1 and 2 km.
+Fog is defined as having visibility less than 1 km, it is called mist when visibility is between 1 and 2 km.

 **Floating-point**